 In addition, you will be encouraged to attend and participate in our client-based functions and meetings to begin to develop an understanding of who our clients are and what they need, as well as to develop your own relationship with our clients.
 For this reason, our Articling Students have a lower billing target than Associates and Partners.

 As an Articling Student, your billable target is 1,200 hours per year on the understanding that a significant portion of your time will be spent developing your practical skills and client relationships.

 Throughout your Article, but particularly as it draws to a close, we encourage you to have an ongoing discussion about your short- and long-term professional goals, as well as growth opportunities within our firm.
 Your position as a future Associate is yours to lose, not yours to earn.
 To this end, we hope to work with our future Associates to find a department within our firm that works for the individual as well as the firm as a whole.

 As an Articling Student, you will be paid a competitive salary.
 We re-visit our compensation packages annually to ensure that we remain competitive, and at a level reflecting our stature within the legal community.

-In addition, Articling Students receive two (2) weeks’ paid vacation per year, and are eligible for medical, dental and life insurance benefits after a 3-month qualification period.
-After one year of service with the firm, you will be eligible for maternity and parental leave benefits, participation in the Associates’ RRSP match program, as well as an annual fitness reimbursement and a parking allowance.
+In addition, you receive two (2) weeks’ paid vacation during your Article and are eligible for extended health, dental and life insurance benefits after a 3-month qualification period.
+After one year of service with the firm, you will be eligible for maternity, parental & adoption leave benefits.
+As an Associate, you will receive a parking allowance, be eligible to participate in the RRSP match program and the annual fitness reimbursement program.